typescript-cheatsheets/react/README.md

 }
 ```

-Please open an issue and discuss if there are better recommended choices.
-I like noImplicitAny to force me to type things.
+Please open an issue and discuss if there are better recommended choices for React.

 # Troubleshooting Handbook: Bugs in official typings